What is Pupil Premium?

 Impact and Evaluation

-For information on how Pupil Premium funding was spent last year and the intended spend for the next academic year please follow the link below for the Pupil Premium Report 2018-19 and intended spending 2019-20.
+For information on how Pupil Premium funding was spent last year and the intended spend for the next academic year please follow the links below for Pupil Premium Reports and Intended Spending.